Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control: Simulation experiments

 \subsubsection{Auxiliary losses}

-We analyze the performance of models with auxiliary losses ablated, from both training and testing perspective.\footnote{The results of Wordset1, Wordset2, and NSynth are similar in ablations of auxiliary losses, so we take Wordset1 as an example to analyze.} We find that $\Lsound$ (gray in Fig. \ref{fig:turtlebot_result}), helps feature extraction for the sound encoder.
-For the Kuka task, the model with $\Lsound$ can achieve 10\% higher success rate at the test time (Table \ref{tab:auxiliary_testing}), meaning that the agent learns more robust features from $\Lsound$.
+We analyze the performance of models with auxiliary losses ablated, from both training and testing perspective.\footnote{The results of Wordset1, Wordset2, and NSynth are similar in ablations of auxiliary losses, so we take Wordset1 as an example to analyze.} We find that $\Lsound$ (gray in Fig. \ref{fig:turtlebot_result} left), helps feature extraction for the sound interpreter.
+For the Kuka task, the model with $\Lsound$ can achieve 8\% higher success rate at the test time (Table \ref{tab:auxiliary_testing}), meaning that the agent learns more robust features from $\Lsound$.
 For the more complex TurtleBot environment, the $\Lsound$ provides a guidance for sound interpretation, which eases the process of policy search.

 For the TurtleBot task, removing $\Ltarget+\Lobject$ (olive) or $\Lobject$ (orange) in Fig. \ref{fig:turtlebot_result} left, does not significantly affect training.
 The loss's impact is partially handled by the pretrained weights, which also minimize $\Ltarget+\Lobject$.
-However, the success rate is reduced for $\sim$9\% in testing (Table \ref{tab:auxiliary_testing}).
+However, the success rate is reduced for $\sim$8\% in testing (Table \ref{tab:auxiliary_testing}).
 We believe there are two reasons for this: (1) When the robot encounters new situations unseen by the pretraining data, it cannot draw guidance from $\Lobject$.
 (2) The concept vector from real sound data is distinctive from the one-hot vector used in pretraining.
-The agent cannot rebuild the association between the command heard by the agent and the corresponding object in the arena using $\Ltarget$.
-Removing $\Ltarget$ (brown) alone results in underfitting because the agent cannot differentiate which object is its target.
+The agent cannot rebuild the association between the sound command and the corresponding object in the arena using $\Ltarget$.
+Removing $\Ltarget$ (brown) alone results in underfitting because the agent cannot choose the correct target.
 Thus, the robot is biased towards reaching the first object insight to minimize $\Lobject$.
 Therefore, optimizing all three auxiliary losses are essential for TurtleBot to achieve its goal.